 The Precision Benchtop Router Table can be used as a jointer, with the help of its included jointing rods.
 Insert the two jointing rods behind the fence face on the outfeed side.
 There are two positions that allow you to remove 1/32″ or 1/16″ of material.

-To adjust your fence opening for different-sized bits, loosen the screws that attach the face boards.
+To adjust your Precision Router Table Fence opening for different-sized bits, loosen the screws that attach the face boards.
 Then, slide them open or closed depending on which bit you are using.
 You want the opening to be slightly larger than the bit itself.
 This gives you the best protection from injury, as well as the smoothest transition between the infeed and outfeed sides of the fence.

-If your fence catches while being moved, make sure that you are using only one hand at the clamp block to move it.
+If your Precision Router Table Fence catches while being moved, make sure that you are using only one hand at the clamp block to move it.
 If you are trying to move it at both ends, it may jam and catch.

-Micro-Dot™ skin is constructed from a high-pressure laminate and has small raised “dots” that make it easy to slide workpieces across the table.
+The Micro-Dot™ skin on the Precision Benchtop Router Table is constructed from a high-pressure laminate and has small raised “dots” that make it easy to slide workpieces across the table.

 The Precision Benchtop Router Table surface measures 16″ x 24″.

-The dust port hole is offset to give you the best suction, which allows for the most chip collection.
+The dust port hole on the Precision Router Table Fence is offset to give you the best suction, which allows for the most chip collection.
 This is accomplished by creating a vortex to suck the excess dust away from the bit.